Johanna Maislinger: Early life and career

 Maislinger grew up in the small Austrian town of Bad Goisern, Upper Austria.
 Her family own a substantial catering and hospitality business, based in Bad Goisern and the neighboring town of Bad Ischl.
 In 2004, she was accepted to the Lufthansa Group Flight School to train as a commercial pilot.
 After graduating in 2006, she joined Hamburg International as a First Officer and flew Boeing 737 and Airbus A320 aircraft across Europe.
 She completed a bachelor's degree in Technology Engineering.

 In 2009, she joined the cargo carrier AeroLogic, and she began flying their Boeing 777-200F aircraft on long-haul services from Leipzig and Frankfurt, to Asia and the United States.
 Maislinger initially served as a First Officer, before being promoted to Senior First Officer in 2011, and to captain in 2018.

-In 2013, she began part-time study at Ludwig Maximilian University in Munich, for a doctorate in medicine, hoping to apply to the European Space Agency(ESA) as an astronaut.
+In 2013, she began part-time study at LMU Munich, for a doctorate in medicine, hoping to apply to the European Space Agency(ESA) as an astronaut.
 It was expected that ESA would begin their next round of astronaut recruitment in early 2021.

 German female astronaut project

 In March 2016, a private campaign called Die Astronautin, was launched with the objective of finding, and flying, a female German astronaut before 2020.
 The organizers hoped to find corporate and private sponsors, who would finance a flight on a Russian, or American spacecraft.
 Maislinger was one of 400 applicants, who would be reduced to two finalists, based on a selection process overseen by the German Space Agency DLR.
 Although she was Austrian, she had lived, worked, and studied in Germany for many years, and hoped to obtain German citizenship before the final two finalists were chosen.
-However, before her nationality became a major issue, Maislinger was eliminated, after reaching the final 30 candidates., and she left the project.
+However, before her nationality became a major issue, Maislinger was eliminated, after reaching the final 30 candidates, and she left the project.